mm-final/rolling-watercolor-stylization/README.md

     python main.py
     ```
 ### Any Tips?
-1. **Apply Texture** section make your result be pained on a paper texture.
+1. **Apply Texture** section paints your result on a paper texture.

     Use **select image** button to select your paper image
       - The lower resolution paper image, the coarser the paper looked like in final result.